ENFJ

 Potential development areas for ENFJs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence free with your purchase.

 ENFJs and stress

-- But don’t set unattainable expectations.
-Instead, let them come to you when they need someone to talk to.
+- Make it clear to teammates that your lines of communication are open—but be careful not to set unattainable expectations.
+Let people come to you when they need someone to talk to.

-- It’s not always the ENFJ’s job to resolve conflict, so try to let some things go without taking everything personally.
+- Remind yourself that some disagreement is unavoidable when a group of people get together.
+It’s not always your job to resolve conflict.
+Try to let some things go and avoiding taking everything personally.